Matthew 28:16-20 · Matthew · Updated April 25, 2026

 Interpretation and theological stakes

 One mainstream interpretation, particularly in Catholic tradition, views Jesus' authority as a divine endorsement for the Church's role in continuing his mission.
 This reading highlights the universality of Jesus' command and the Church's responsibility to uphold and propagate the faith.
-The phrase "all power is given unto me" (verse 18) is seen as a direct link to the Church's authority to administer sacraments, teach, and guide believers.
-The directive to baptize in the name of the Father, the Son, and the Holy Spirit (verse 19) is interpreted as the foundation for the sacramental life of the Church, underscoring its central role in the spiritual journey of believers.
+The phrase "all power is given unto me" (verse 18) links to the Church's authority to administer sacraments, teach, and guide believers.
+The directive to baptize in the name of the Father, the Son, and the Holy Spirit (verse 19) is interpreted as the foundation for the sacramental life of the Church, emphasizing its central role in the spiritual journey of believers.

 In contrast, the Reformed Protestant interpretation emphasizes the individual's relationship with scripture and faith as central to the Great Commission.
 This perspective views Jesus' authority as a divine mandate not only for institutional Church action but also for personal engagement with the Gospel.
-The command to teach all nations (verse 19) is read as an invitation for individual believers to share the Gospel personally.
+The command to teach all nations (verse 19) invites individual believers to share the Gospel personally.
 The emphasis is on scripture as the means through which discipleship and teaching are conducted, focusing on the individual's commitment to living out Jesus' teachings (verse 20).

-Considering both interpretations, the Great Commission underscores the dual importance of institutional and individual roles in spreading the Gospel.
+Considering both interpretations, the Great Commission emphasizes the dual importance of institutional and individual roles in spreading the Gospel.
 While the Catholic reading highlights the Church's structural and sacramental responsibilities, the Reformed Protestant view focuses on personal faith and scripture.
 Together, these interpretations suggest that the mission of the disciples involves a balance of community-driven and personal faith efforts.
-This balance is crucial for understanding the multifaceted nature of the Christian mission as both a collective and individual endeavor, sustained by Jesus' enduring presence.
+This balance is crucial for understanding the Christian mission as both a collective and individual endeavor, sustained by Jesus' enduring presence.
+The passage begins with the eleven disciples gathering on a mountain in Galilee, where they worship Jesus despite some harboring doubts (Matthew 28:16-17).
+It closes with Jesus' promise to be with them always, even to the end of the age (Matthew 28:20).
+This opening and closing mirror each other by highlighting the disciples' relationship with Jesus beginning with their worship and ending with the assurance of his continual presence.
+Between these two moments, Jesus declares his authority and issues the Great Commission to make disciples of all nations (Matthew 28:18-19).
+This central event is crucial because it gives the disciples their mission, anchored in Jesus' authority, which is the reason they can overcome doubt and uncertainty.

 Continue reading with a Scholar plan